CJC-1295 vs Modified GRF (1-29): The DAC vs No-DAC Distinction, Explained

 Key Takeaways

-- —Compared to BPC-157, TB-500 dosing is less frequent (weekly vs daily) but each dose is larger.
-See BPC-157 vs TB-500 for mechanism context.
+- —Compared to BPC-157, TB-500 dosing is way less frequent (weekly vs daily) but each pin is bigger.
+See BPC-157 vs TB-500 for the mechanism split.

 | Vial Size | BAC Water | Concentration | Notes |